 - HTML5 support mathML and SVG in text

 Future of HTML

 HTML has covered a long journey from a simple idea of document sharing among different computers to becoming part of almost everything we do on the internet.

-HTML has changed as the world and its need changed and so does it will in the future.
-A most recent update in HTML 5 was the addition of canvas which was really awesome, you can build a whole game using it.
+HTML has always changed with the world with new demands and technology and will keep changing and adding new features.
+A most recent update in HTML5 was the addition of canvas which was really awesome, you can use canvas to draw shapes, images, text, animations, and even an entire game upon it.

-As the technology has become more complex to fulfil the increasing demand for more reliable devices, the future of HTML lies in an adaptability to change, operationality for different devices and a new feature for developers and users.
+As the technology has become more complex to fulfill the increasing demand for more reliable devices, the future of HTML lies in adaptability to change, operationality for different devices, and new features for developers and users.

 Points to remember: